 I got an email one day that asked if I was interested in coming up with a BBQ sauce using Pepsi’s new product Pepsi Natural.
 I’m a real big fan of Pepsi Throwback and of colas in general, so the proposition was somewhat intriguing.
-I’ve have seen cola BBQ sauces around and was always interested in trying one.
-So here it goes.
+I’d seen cola BBQ sauces around and was always interested in trying one.
+So here’s what I came up with.

 The first thing that I noticed was that the Pepsi Natural is not nearly as sweet as your standard soft drink.
 It’s perfectly pleasant to drink and quite refreshing, just not so super-sweet.
 In order to make this work without the sauce being way too watery is to reduce the Pepsi Natural into a more concentrated form.
 I tried it with and without the reduction technique and the reduction was the crowd favorite.
 The bourbon is totally optional, it worked great without it.